relativitydev/relativity-trace-documentation/docs/administrator_guide/collection/Office_365_email_and_calendar_via Collect.md

 #### Data transfer

-You must have the following information to complete
+You must have the following information to complete the data transfer.

 - An application ID
 - A Client secret